 An Amish quote says, “A smile is a curve that can straighten out a lot of things.”
 Consider these women as part of virtual friendship circle.
 We have a seat for you, too, as we gather together and chat about home, community, faith, and food.

 Lisa Bogart.
 Midwesterner turned Californian.
 Graphic designer turned author.
 Young wife turned married lady of 25 years.
 Stay-at-home-mom turned empty-nester.
 Lisa is a movie-loving, book-reading, sweater-knitting, cookie-baking, world-traveling woman.
 She won the Guideposts Writers Workshop in 2010.
-She works three days a week at Piedmont Yarn in Oakland, CA. Lisa loves nothing better than writing all morning, knitting all afternoon, and watching a movie with hubby in the evening.
+These days Lisa works part time at Etui Fiber Arts in Larchmont, NY.
+Lisa loves nothing better than writing all morning, knitting all afternoon, and watching a movie with hubby in the evening.

 Marie is a registered dietitian with a master of arts in physical education/cardiac rehab.
 She’s a happily married, homeschooling mom of four who enjoys gardening, cooking, reading, and writing about food, nutrition, and health issues.